Image: NVIDIA

-Given that CentOS 8 has reached EOL and RedHat has dropped support for the Docker runtime engine, that leaves us only with Ubuntu.
+Given that CentOS 8 has reached End Of Life and RedHat has dropped support for the Docker runtime engine, that leaves us only with Ubuntu.
 You could try and setup Docker on CentOS or RHEL, but given the lack of support this would not be advisable.

 To setup an Ubuntu ARM-based GPU instance for ECS, we would need to follow the below steps.